buildbot/buildbot/master/docs/manual/cfg-buildslaves-ec2.rst

     aws_secret_access_key = secret_identifier

 If you are using IAM roles, no config file is required.
-Then you can instantiate the build slave as follows.
+Then you can instantiate the worker as follows.

 ::